Missing the Connection

 The excitement of planning her trip helped her feel better, and the rest of the day would pass with her heart lifted, believing that life wasn’t all that sad after all.

-A few months later, she and her family packed their bags and headed back to their hometown.
+A few months later, she and her husband packed their bags for a few weeks of vaccation to their hometown.
 She messaged her relatives to share her plans, thrilled that everyone would be available, and imagining the happy days they would spend together.

 Back home, the family greeted her with warmth.
-There were gatherings, events, and marriages to attend.
+The weeks ahead were packed with gatherings, events, and marriages to attend.
 She spent time with old friends, enjoyed the comfort of family, and did everything she had imagined during her planning.
-The days passed, but something started to shift felt otherwise.

 Her parents and siblings had not shared all their struggles with her.
 Despite her frequent phone calls from abroad, there were many things she hadn’t known until now.
-Achievements, hardships, illnesses but particularly about helping in their difficult times.
+Achievements, hardships, illnesses but particularly instances about being there as a family member would and helping in their difficult times.

 She began to feel a growing unease.
 Had her family distanced themselves from her?
 Was she not doing enough for them?
-She often found herself asking, Did I forget something important?
+She often found herself asking, Did I forget something important about anyone in the family?
 Had I failed in some way?
 It was always known that she and her husband would shift away for work ,it was a great opportunity, and anyone in their position would have taken it.
-But now, as she learned more about her family’s and in-laws struggles, she wondered if she had missed something crucial by being away so much.
+But now, as she learned more about her family’s and in-laws struggles and activities, she wondered if she had missed something crucial by being away so much.

 Her vacations back home had always been carefully planned, with family events and quality time.
 She had always tried to stay involved and maintain harmony, even when living far away.
 She’d invited relatives to visit her in the cities where she worked, and they’d returned the favor, showing the same care and affection.
 But this time, something felt different.
 She hadn’t sensed it during their phone calls, but now, face-to-face, the distance was apparent.